velovint/trials-score/README.md

 * How to use DI?
 * App icon
 * Publish to app store
+* ~Crash on back button when selecting file to download~
+* ~Normalize CSV input to ignore extra spaces and quotes~
 * ~more cleans is better place~
 * ~Import rider list from CSV (Name, Class)~
 * ~Use Spinner to select class~